MicrosoftDocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-workflow.md

 The deployment is split up between the Technician flow and User flow phases so that the deployment is faster when the end-user receives the device.
 The deployment is faster when the end-user receives the device because the IT department, OEM, or reseller has completed the first portion of the deployment during the Technician flow.

-Windows Autopilot for pre-provisioned deployment may have one disadvantage over Windows Autopilot user-driven deployment.
-If the OEM or reseller is unable to perform the Technician flow, then the device may need to first go to the organization's IT department to complete the Technician flow.
+Windows Autopilot for pre-provisioned deployment might have one disadvantage over Windows Autopilot user-driven deployment.
+If the OEM or reseller is unable to perform the Technician flow, then the device might need to first go to the organization's IT department to complete the Technician flow.
 The organization's IT department then needs to run the Technician flow once they receive the device followed by delivering the device to the end-user.
 This extra step prevents the device from being shipped and delivered to the end-user directly from the OEM or reseller.
 This extra step can lengthen the amount of time before the end-user receives the device.

 ## Workflow

 The following steps are needed to configure and then perform a Windows Autopilot for pre-provisioned deployment Microsoft Entra join in Intune:

 > [!div class="checklist"]
+>
 > - Step 1: [Set up Windows automatic Intune enrollment](azure-ad-join-automatic-enrollment.md)
 > - Step 2: [Allow users to join devices to Microsoft Entra ID](azure-ad-join-allow-users-to-join.md)
 > - Step 3: [Register devices as Autopilot devices](azure-ad-join-register-device.md)